Mantled Howler Monkey

 This primate lives up to an elevation of 2,500 m from southern Mexico to northwestern South America.

-La Selva, Corcovado National Park, Santa Rosa National Park, Monteverde Cloud Forest Reserve; may also be found in San Jose and San Vito.
+La Selva Biological Station, Corcovado National Park, Santa Rosa National Park, Monteverde Cloud Forest Reserve; may also be found in San José and San Vito.